Danielratmiroff/project-management/README.md

 ## About

 ```
-I created this application due to the need of a place were I can work on my university projects,
+I created this application because
+I needed a place were I can work on my university projects,
 keep track of my classes and schedule meetings, all in the same place. 🧑‍🏫
 ```